ccollicutt/swiftacular/README.md

 * An apt-cacher-ng server so that you don't have to download packages from the Internet over and over again, only once
 * A Keystone server for authentication
-* A SSL termination server that will be used to proxy connections to the Swift proxy server
+* A SSL termination server that will be used to proxy connections to the Swift Proxy server
 * A Swift proxy server
 * Three Swift storage nodes